biotite-dev/article-notebooks/README.md

 This repository contains the *Jupyter* notebooks from the 2023 journal article '*Biotite: New tools for a versatile Python bioinformatics library*'.
+The notebooks demonstrate sequence and structure analysis using *Biotite* and its extension packages on the example of human hemoglobin.

 ## Setup